oneops/oneops.github.io/user/howto/add-elk-stack-to-an-application.md

 # Validation

-1. Verify that indices are created on Elasticsearch after Logstash deployment at http://ipaddress:9200/_cat/indices and status is green.
+1. After the Logstash deployment, verify that indices are created on Elasticsearch at http://ipaddress:9200/_cat/indices and that the status is green.

 1. Now that logs are parsed and stored in Elasticsearch, you can configure Kibana to generate reports as required.